Xiaohong-Deng/jQuery/README.md

+# jQuery Snippets for Coffeescript

+This is a custom fork of the jQuery snippets package [Sublime jQuery](https://github.com/SublimeText/jQuery).
+I am in progress making it work for .coffee files.
+The following is the original readme.

 # jQuery Package for Sublime Text

 This is a Sublime Text bundle to help with jQuery functions.
 It has syntax highlighting and almost all of the jquery methods as snippets.